 In it, she says this:

-lived in small branch of the Church during good part of my teen years, and was often asked to fulfill assignments and callings that would normally have been done by adults.
+I lived in a small branch of the Church during a good part of my teen years, and I was often asked to fulfill assignments and callings that would normally have been done by adults.
 For example, those of us in the youth program often took the lead in helping organize and run our activities and special events.
-We wrote plays, formed singing group to entertain at branch activities, and were full participants in every meeting. was called to be the branch music leader and led the singing in sacrament meeting each week.
-It was great experience as 16-year-old to stand in front of everyone in the branch each Sunday and lead them in singing the hymns. felt needed and knew had something to contribute.
-People depended on me to be there, and loved feeling useful.
+We wrote plays, formed a singing group to entertain at branch activities, and were full participants in every meeting.
+I was called to be the branch music leader and led the singing in sacrament meeting each week.
+It was a great experience as a 16-year-old to stand in front of everyone in the branch each Sunday and lead them in singing the hymns.
+I felt needed and knew I had something to contribute.
+People depended on me to be there, and I loved feeling useful.
 That experience helped build my testimony of Jesus Christ and it anchored my life in gospel service.

 This statement is true for me, too.
 I was serving in church callings, particularly Primary from the time I was 13 or 14.
 Back when Primary was during the week, I helped with the children before Primary started and I was the junior primary chorister when I was still in junior high, and I think I did that for a few years.
 I taught Primary and loved it!
 I can remember my sister Karen and I teaching a Primary class together.